 Here are a few sunny summer stories to warm you as the snow flies, originally printed in the Portland Press Herald / Maine Sunday Telegram in June, July & August 2014.

-Our friends the Murrays came to a party with a small basket of eggs instead of the usual bottle of wine.
+Neighborhood friends came to a party with a small basket of eggs instead of the usual bottle of wine.
 The note read: “We couldn’t rush ‘the girls’ to pump out any more!”
-Surprise: Deb and Peter live a few blocks from us on Munjoy Hill — this isn’t Durham or Buxton.
+Surprise: Deb and Peter live a few blocks from us on Munjoy Hill.

 I decide to take a closer look at what’s happening all over Portland as people embark on micro urban farms.
-I visit two successful and sustainable urban homesteaders in the densely populated Rosemont neighborhood, near Deering Center, who are more than making a go of family-operated, productive city farms.
+I visit two successful and sustainable urban homesteaders in the densely populated Rosemont area who are running successful family-operated city farms.

 Len Allen is a seventh-generation Mainer and urban homesteading pioneer.
 Like so many of us, Allen and his wife Kyra’s first impulse was to move to the country.
 They were discouraged by the commute, and decided to find a place for their big ideas in the city.
 Their wish list included solar panels for hot water and radiant heat, bees, chickens, fruit trees and a garden.
 They wanted to live sustainably — “ideally, to be self-sufficient.”

-And of course, there’s more.
-They have a flock of “girl” chickens — no roosters allowed — who happily produce six eggs a day.
-Allen is a licensed beekeeper who added eight new hives this year, despite 2014 being a devastating winter for bees.
-He now sells hives to other farmers.
+Of course, there’s more.
+They have a flock of “girl” chickens — no roosters allowed — happily producing six eggs a day.
+Allen is also a licensed beekeeper and added eight new hives this year — despite 2014 being a devastating winter for bees — and now sells hives to other farmers.
 The Allens produce an impressive 200 pounds of honey a year, much of which is sold at Rosemont Market.
 They donate their surplus beeswax to local artists.